Other Programming Opportunities

 Grok Learning

 This is an awesome place to learn how to not only program in Python, but also learn about web design!
 It's great because you won't need to install anything on your computer and the notes are interactive.
 Plus there's an automarker to help you check if your solution works as well as sample solutions if you're stumped.
-There's also the NCSS Challenge which we'll sign you up for if you decide to attend our Term 3 workshop.

 More info: groklearning.com

-Age: Going into Year 11 and 12
+Age: Year 3 and up

-More info: ncss.edu.au
+More info: scratch.mit.edu

-More info: ncss.edu.au/ncss-challenge
+More info: codecamp.com.au

-Age: Years 7-12 and onward
+Age: Year 4 and onward

-More info: shecodes.com.au
+More info: microsoft.com/en-us/makecode

 ECU Computing and Security programs